Tampa Bay Rocketry Association

 TBRA launches are conducted entirely by volunteers.
 Without volunteers to setup and take down equipment, serve in Range Safety, Launch Control, and other positions, we would be unable to launch rockets.

+These people show up early and/or stay late.
 The setup crew comes out to the field early and sets up all the launch equipment, pads, speakers, PA system, and launch tent.

 The takedown crew stays after the launch and takes down all the equipment and re-packs it in the equipment trailer in a neat and orderly way.
+Launch rods and rails are wiped down with WD-40 and a clean cloth.
+Ensure the thread protectors are placed on the pads/pad legs prior to repacking in the storage bins.

 Both setup and takedown require someone with a vehicle equipped with a hitch ball in order to hook up and move the equipment and launch tower trailers around the field.